mofro/front-porch/README.md

 ![Menu that shows up after the Code button is clicked](https://github.com/DigitalGardeningCollective/front-porch/blob/main/docs/images/codespace%20cta.png)

 Click on the "Create codespace on main" button.
 This will start up a new codespace for you that's connected to the "main" branch of your front porch.
-Any changes made here will be seen by people who visit your front porch.
+More info about this is in Step A.7.

 You should see a page that looks like this: